pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

     your AWS workloads with rules for security, operations, and internal compliance.
-  * _AWS Resource Access Manager (RAM)_ service  helps you to securely share your resources across AWS accounts or within your organization or organizational units (OUs) in AWS Organizations => allow sharing without creating AWS IAM roles
+  * _AWS Resource Access Manager (RAM)_ service  helps you to securely share your resources across AWS accounts or within your organization or organizational units (OUs) in AWS Organizations => allow sharing without creating AWS IAM roles *Restrict access to resources from a region/country*
+  - Use cloudfont geo-blocking feature
+  - Use WAF
+  - Route 53(only redirect to an error page for example, and not blocking if using IP)

 *AWS CloudTrail*